The little dig in the end credits of 1996’s Scream

 A pity though.
 Not only do you get the appreciation of just how much sheer heft is involved in bringing even the weakest of movies to the screen, but just occasionally, you find a little titbit hidden in there that’s worth going off and finding a bit more about.

 A case in point is to be found in the end credits of Wes Craven’s post-modern horror thriller, Scream.
 The film is, as you more than likely know, a mix of comedy and horror, and it was a big surprise hit in 1996.
 Not only that, it spawned a host of imitators, several sequels and a TV series.
-Another sequel is also on its way, that’s due for release in 2021.
+Another sequel is also on its way, due for release in 2021.

 Production on the first film though was not without its challenges.
 In particular, because the movie was going to be set in a high school, director Craven and his team needed to find one willing to be used by the production.
 And all concerned thought they’d struck gold when they happened upon Santa Rose High School, located in Santa Rosa, California.